gve-sw/gve_devnet_ise_expanded_grace_period_guest_portal/README.md

 A native ISE self-registration portal covers the creation of a guest user account with 2 weeks validity on successful registration.

 The guest application handles the whole approval process.
 Therefore, it checks every 20 seconds (interval is adjustable) for new users for whom the approval process has not yet been started.
-These users are characterized by the value true of a hidden custom field (Approve) in the self-registration form.
+These users are characterised by the value true of a hidden custom field (Approve) in the self-registration form.
-As soon as a new guest user successfully registers via the self-registration portal, the application will identify the user and start the following approval process based on the mentioned field value:
+As soon as a new guest user successfully registers via the self-registration portal the application will identify the user and start the following approval process based on the mentioned field value:
 1. Request detailed information about the identified new user
-2. Change custom field (Approve) to waiting
-3. Request detailed information about the endpoint associated with the session of the user
-4. Assign endpoint to predefined short-term endpoint group
-5. Trigger change of authorization to reauthenticate the endpoint
-6. Send approval request email to sponsor
+2. Send approval request email to sponsor and change custom field (Approve) to waiting
-7. Sponsor triggers the action to accept or deny by clicking the corresponding link in the email.
+3. Sponsor triggers the action to accept or deny by clicking the corresponding link in the email.
-7.1.
-Accept:
-7.1.1.
-Update guest user's account validity to 180 days and change custom field (Approve) to approved
+3.1.
+Accept: Update guest user's account validity to 180 days and change custom field (Approve) to approved
-7.1.2.
-Request detailed information about the endpoint associated with the session of the user
-7.1.3.
-Assign endpoint to predefined long-term endpoint group
-7.1.4.
-Trigger change of authorization to reauthenticate the endpoint
-7.2.
-Deny:
-7.2.1.
-Suspend user from network
+3.2.
+Deny: Suspend user from network
-8. Send approval result email to guest user
+4. Send approval result email to guest user